bhrrc/modernslaveryregistry.org/README.md

     rails db:migrate
     rails server

-## Importing data
+## Seeding the database

-Before you can import data, there must be an admin user in the database.
+Before you can seed the database, there must be an admin user in the database.
-Sign up using the sign-up form.
+Sign up using the sign-up form (`/signup`).
 Then use the console to make the user an admin:

     rails console